Blading (professional wrestling): Origin

-Prior to the advent of blading, most storyline blood in wrestling came from one wrestler deliberately splitting the flesh over their opponent's eyebrow bone with a hard well placed and forceful punch.
-In his third autobiography, The Hardcore Diaries, Mick Foley cites Terry Funk as one of the few remaining active wrestlers who knows how to "bust an eyebrow open" in this way.
-However, on a very rare occasion, in the 2012 Extreme Rules event, Brock Lesnar caused John Cena to bleed without blading with a vicious elbow to his head and further hard strikes to Cena's body, though Cena ultimately won the match and the match being critically acclaimed.
+Prior to the advent of blading, most storyline blood in wrestling came from one wrestler deliberately splitting the flesh over their opponent's eyebrow bone with a hard, well placed and forceful punch.
+In his third autobiography, The Hardcore Diaries, Mick Foley cited Terry Funk as one of the few remaining active wrestlers who knew how to "bust an eyebrow open" in this way before Funk’s passing in August of 2023.
+However, on a very rare occasion, in the 2012 Extreme Rules event, Brock Lesnar caused John Cena to bleed without blading with a vicious elbow to his head and further hard strikes to Cena's body, though Cena ultimately won the match, and the match was critically acclaimed.
 The forehead has always been the preferred blading surface, due to the abundance of blood vessels.
 A cut in this area will bleed freely for a length of time and will heal quickly.
 A cut in this location will allow the blood to mix in with the sweat on the wrestler's face, giving them a "crimson mask" effect.